ablwr/media-collection-viewer/README.md

 - [x] let user know when file is loading and loaded
 - [x] utilize 'about' page
 - [x] investigate other visualization options
+- [] teach viewer that AVI and avi are the same thing
 - [] handle mediainfo.json that contains only one file (no array, just object)
 - [] refactor!!!! for the love of god
 - [] cleaner delivery of JS objects to charts (right now is so "lol")